MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 *Applies to:* Warehouse and SQL Endpoint

-As mentioned previously, the full [!INCLUDE [product-name](../includes/product-name.md)] portal experience isn't available at this time, so for some activities you will be use a TDS end-point to connect to and query the SQL Endpoint and/or your warehouse via SSMS or ADS.
+As mentioned previously, the full [!INCLUDE [product-name](../includes/product-name.md)] portal experience isn't available at this time, so for some activities you will use a TDS endpoint to connect to and query the SQL Endpoint and/or your warehouse via SSMS or ADS.

 In this tutorial, you learn how to find your TDS end-point and use it to connect to SSMS for running SQL queries over either the SQL Endpoint or warehouse data.